I visited a church this weekend.

 No one said hello.

-Church Visitors will come.
+Church Visitors will show up.

 God will keep bringing visitors to your church.